Digital Forensics for iOS Devices

 The Necessity of iOS Forensics

 With the help of skilled forensics examiners, any iOS forensics case can potentially yield fruitful results with the right tools, knowledge, and expertise.
 The robust security of iOS devices can often make it difficult to access these devices, but evidence can still be found from other associated data sources if a forensic investigator knows where to look.
-Digital forensics experts can also help in the court to explain these technologies and the ramifications of any evidence found.
+Our digital forensics experts can also help in the court to explain these technologies and the ramifications of any evidence found.

 With a new iPhone every year, new iPod Touch and iPad models every few years, and new versions of iOS all the time, there’s always more iOS forensics research to be done by examiners.
 Whether that’s obtaining the newest models to tinker with or creating new forensics techniques for older models, each year our capabilities grow.